If changes cannot be agreed

 They should normally only work under protest for a short time so they can formally raise their concerns with you or take legal action if you do not resolve their concerns.

-For example, an employee could decide to make legal claims against the organisation for:
+For example, depending on the circumstances, an employee could decide to make legal claims against the organisation for:

 - damages for breach of contract at a civil court

-- unlawful deduction from wages at an employment tribunal, if the change affects their pay
+- 'unlawful deduction of wages' at an employment tribunal, if the change affects their pay

 If there's a trade union